ToxMox/ToxMoxPanZoomer/README.md

 - **Smooth Transitions**: Simple smooth transitions when toggling zoom with configurable durations
 - **Multi-Monitor Support**: Enhanced detection and support for multiple displays with proper monitor selection
 - **Performance Optimized**: Configurable update frequency (30-240 FPS)
-- **Flexible Viewport Definition**: Define the panning area using a color source or use scene dimensions directly
+- **Flexible Viewport Definition**: Define the panning area using a Color Source or use scene dimensions directly
 - **Hotkey Control**: Toggle panning, zooming, deadzone, and pause using customizable OBS hotkeys for each configuration
 - **Direct Source Mode**: Support for plugin sources
 - **Offset Support**: Allow changing the mouse tracking center point inside the viewport